 November marks Financial Literacy Month across Canada.
 After a difficult year for many Canadians, more and more people are facing financial hardship.
-Financial Literacy Month, now in its 10th year, aims to help Canadians learn how to better manage their finances in challenging times.
+Financial Literacy Month aims to help Canadians learn how to better manage their finances.

 - Always have a shopping list.
 Never go to the grocery store without a plan.
 You’ll end up buying things you didn’t need.
 With a shopping list, you can be sure to follow it and only it.